-During my 25 years in the industry, I have been involved in and led a considerable number of both large and small projects with Swedish international companies.
+During more than 30 years, I have been involved in and led a considerable number of both large and small projects with Swedish international companies.
 The list further down show some examples of what I have been working on together with my customers.

 I have also delivered a large number of workshops to inspire both large companies such as Ericsson, SEB, IF, Tele2, Handelsbanken, Region Skåne and Scania and smaller organizations such as Bonnier, Axfood, Tieto, Unionen, The Swedish Transport Agency and the Swedish Public Prosecutor’s Office.

 Below are a few examples of customers I have helped.

 Facilitating development of Learning Strategy and Roadmap (2018 – 2020)